Victor-A-P/MyPortafolio/README.md

 - JavaScript (vanilla) for smooth scrolling to sections.
 - Google Fonts (Montserrat).
 - GitHub Pages for hosting and automatic deployment.
+- DocC documentation it's used for the static page of the apps

 ## Project Structure